tobert/tobert.github.io/src/post/docker-entrypoints.md

 So what I'm saying is, the way processes are started is nowhere near precise.
 We're passing an array of parameters to a shell script that turns those params into variables that get concetenated into a huge string so it can be parsed again and turned back into a couple arrays.
 In the process, a bunch of environment variables get leaked, perhaps a [shellshock exploit](https://github.com/tobert/sh-c-shock/blob/master/test.sh), not to mention all the opportunities for strings to get mangled.

 Ever since the shellshock fiasco, I've been thinking about how to get the shell out of the process of launching services.
-We've come a long ways in recent years with things like [systemd units](http://www.freedesktop.org/software/systemd/man/systemd.unit.html), but even that doesn't go far enough in my opinion because it still uses a command string where an array is [feasible](https://github.com/toml-lang/toml#array) even in an INI-like format.
-When I kept coming up empty, I decided to hack something up and now [sprok](https://github.com/tobert/sprok) exists.
+We've come a long ways in recent years with things like [systemd units](http://www.freedesktop.org/software/systemd/man/systemd.unit.html), but even that doesn't go far enough in my opinion.
+Why use a command strings instead of having a syntax for argv [arrays](https://github.com/toml-lang/toml#array).
+When my search for a precise launcher kept coming up empty, I decided to hack something up and now [sprok](https://github.com/tobert/sprok) exists.
+I wired up a few things and felt like it is worthwhile.

 ### Entrypoints

 The new entrypoint for cassandra-docker, [uses sprok to achieve precision](https://github.com/tobert/cassandra-docker/blob/master/conf/sproks/cassandra.yaml).
-It also uses it to enable some UX improvements I've wanted for a while.
+It also uses it to enable some UX improvements I've wanted for a while, such as wrapping all the subcommands, moving all mutable state (config, logs, data) onto a single root path, and precision.

-TODO: finish this
+### User Experience

+Projects like Cassandra tend to have tools that are shipped with the core product - you know, nodetool, cqlsh, cassandra-stress.
+Mysql has `mysql`, `mysqld`, and a host of supporting utilities.
+The special thing about JVM projects is that they ship consistently awful shell code in reliably inconsistent filesystem trees.
+Namespaces and cgroups have been around for a while, not to mention openvz, jails or zones.
+What Docker nailed that these others didn't is UX.
+When I'm working with Docker, it's natural to think a lot about UX.

+STILL NOT DONE